aridoza/foundational-java/java-basics/arrays-arraylists-lesson/README.md

         int indexOf11 = Arrays.binarySearch(primeNumbers, 11);
         System.out.println("index of 11: " + indexOf11);

-        // CHECK: How to get the value?
+        // check: how to get the value?
         // if(indexOf11 >= 0) {
             System.out.println("looking for 11, found value: " + primeNumbers[indexOf11]);
         // }